faiyazalam/WordPress-plugin-user-login-history/README.txt

 == Upgrade Notice ==

+= 2.0.0 =

+1. Improved UI/UX of the listing table
+1. Improved code structure
+1. Fixed some minor bugs
+1. Removed about us and help pages

 = 1.0 <= 1.7.0 =

 After upgrading, you have to do the following changes:
 1. Update your timezone from your profile edit page.
 1. Replace the old shortcode [user-login-history] with new shortcode [user_login_history]